ONION ‘Red Odourless’ Vegetable Seeds

 Botanical Name: Allium cepa

-- Suitable for medium-term storage when properly cured and kept in a cool, dry place.
+- Suitable for medium-term storage when properly cured and stored in a cool, dry, well-ventilated space.

-- Rich in antioxidants and beneficial phytonutrients that support a healthy diet.
+- Rich in antioxidants, anthocyanins, and beneficial phytonutrients that support a healthy diet.

 Plant Details:

-- Plant Type: Biennial, commonly grown as an annual; grows up to 40 cm in height
+- Plant Type: Biennial, commonly grown as an annual vegetable crop

 Sowing Information: